RobIsaTeam/courses/_course_3_threejs/3-objects.md

 Again, we are creating a ThreeJS-specific object (a loader), which means we use the `new` keyword. `THREE.STLLoader()` provides a `load()` function.
 Its arguments are the path to the file and a callback function for the loaded geometry.
 For now, all we want to know is if the file was loaded at all, and we can use a `console.log()` to find out.

-> ### Challenge:
+> ### Challenge: Other file loaders
-> ...maybe have a look at https://github.com/mrdoob/three.js/tree/master/examples/js/loaders to see what some other file formats are we could be loading?
+> Have a look at the [other file loaders available]( https://github.com/mrdoob/three.js/tree/master/examples/js/loaders) to see what some other file formats are we could be loading?
 Try finding other sources of 3D files on the internet, check their format, and share what you've found.

 We can't show an object that doesn't have a material assigned.
 ThreeJS comes with a whole range of predefined materials.
 For now, we'll use a very basic one: `MeshNormalMaterial`.
 Any material has a whole range of attributes that we can define.

 From here on, all code that needs the brain to be loaded in order to work will need to be in the callback function of the loader.

 We'll create our material: